-A CET is a policy mechanism that provides an incentive for new low emissions forms of energy generation to enter the market.
+A CET is a policy mechanism that would provide an incentive for new low emissions forms of energy generation to enter the market.
 It would operate as a technology neutral market mechanism encouraging the lowest cost eligible projects.

 How would a CET work?

 A CET would set a target for a certain level of low emissions generation to be delivered each year.
-Eligible low emissions generators will be allowed to sell certificates.
+Eligible low emissions generators would be allowed to sell certificates.
 This obligation would likely be placed on electricity retailers, who would be required to purchase low emissions certificates from eligible projects.
 The value of certificates would be determined by the market, based on the cost of the least expensive projects.

-How much low emissions generation will a CET deliver?
+How much low emissions generation would a CET deliver?

 One of the key decisions would be the target for how much low emission generation would be required each year.
 This target would need to provide long-term certainty for the market and confidence for investors to invest in new projects.
 It is at least expected that this target would need to be calibrated with Australia’s overall emissions reduction target of reducing emissions by 26-28% by 2030, to ensure the energy sector does its fair share of the abatement task.

-How will a CET impact existing coal generation?
+How would a CET impact existing coal generation?

-While a carbon tax or an Emissions Intensity Scheme places a direct cost on existing generators (based on their carbon emissions), a CET provides an incentive for new generation without directly imposing a cost on existing generation.
-However, encouraging new clean energy generation will have the impact of lowering wholesale energy prices (due to basic supply/demand dynamics and increased competition) and increasing competition with existing coal generation.
+While a carbon tax or an Emissions Intensity Scheme places a direct cost on existing generators (based on their carbon emissions), a CET would incentivise new generation without directly imposing a cost on existing generation.
+However, encouraging new clean energy generation would have the impact of lowering wholesale energy prices (due to basic supply/demand dynamics and increased competition) and increasing competition with existing coal generation.